alex-yassa/java-ui-app-template/docs/compilation-guide.md

 mvn clean javafx:jlink -Pwindows
 ```

 This creates a runtime image in `target/image/`.
-The executable is located at `target/image/bin/MyApp.exe`.
+The executable is located at `target/image/bin/MyApp.bat`.

-You can run it directly on Windows.
+You can run it directly on Windows (requires Java to be installed on the system).

 ## Running the Application